Woman enjoying break in van

 Cable Car

-Green Metropolis: Vancouver
+Green metropolis: Vancouver

 A highlight to kick off the tour: in Vancouver, modern big-city life meets the deep-blue Pacific and Coast Mountains, where cosmopolitan urbanites and nature lovers alike are happy.
 Explore the 400-hectare Stanley Park, promenade on countless shore paths, or visit the Museum of Anthropology or Science World.
 With the “Skyride Gondola”, you can climb Grouse Mountain – a great view of the surrounding mountain ranges – and from here you can see a little bit of the route over the next few days.